 The Praxis Series

 Praxis exams are administered by the Educational Testing Service (ETS), and used by over 40 states as indicators of knowledge and skill.
-The Praxis series is used to determine if an aspiring teacher is eligible for licensing or certification, and consists of the Praxis I and the Praxis II.
+The Praxis series is used to determine if an aspiring teacher is eligible for licensing or certification.
 Some states require one or both of the Praxis exams, and each state sets its own requirements for acceptable scores.
 You can view the standards of each state on the Praxis State Requirements page.

-The Praxis I is used for licensure as well as to qualify candidates for entry into a teacher education program.
-The tests measure basic skills and are broken into three separate exams:Praxis I Reading Test: Measures a candidate’s ability to analyze and comprehend texts.
+The Praxis Core Academic Skills for Educator tests are used for licensure as well as to qualify candidates for entry into a teacher education program.
+These tests measure basic skills and are broken into three separate exams:Praxis Core Academic Skills for Educators: Reading: Measures a candidate’s ability to analyze and comprehend texts.